ome94/zuri-blog/README.md

 > **email** :  _`admin@zuri.com`_

-I ~intend~ working on it than this but my PC got stolen and I had to borrow people's PC to make sure I submit this extent.
-Hoping to continue if I can get a PC to work with before the deadline.
+Development of this personal adventure was halted when my system got stolen, I had it in mind to keep working it and add features to it as much as it may need and as much as I can if necessary.